turbot/powerpipe-mod-youtube/README.md

 - Click on `Download` (Free signup to Kaggle is required).

-- Unzip the Downloaded File:

-  - For Mac/Linux:
-    - Use the command `unzip ~/Downloads/archive.zip` to extract the file.

-  - For Windows:
-    - Navigate to the folder containing the downloaded ZIP file, usually the Downloads folder.
-    - Right-click on the ZIP file and choose `Extract All...` or `Extract Here` depending on your preference.
-Follow the on-screen instructions to complete the extraction.

 ## Create a PostgreSQL Database

 Replace `username` with your PostgreSQL username and `mydatabase` with your desired database name.